DhamaniSaranya/Address-Book-FastApi/README.md

 # Features
+An address book application where API users can create, update and delete addresses.

-user can
+The user can perform the following operations (CURD) in the below:
-- retrieve all the data saved  in database
+- This can retrieve all the data saved in the database
+- This can post new address data in the database
-- retrieve nearest address for specific address(which is present in database) by providing ID from data saved  in database .
+- This can retrieve nearest address for specific address (which is present in database) by providing ID from data saved  in database .
     (retrieve the addresses that are within a given distance and location coordinates.)
-- retrieve nearest address for specific address(which is not present in database) by providing address deatils from data saved in    database. (retrieve the addresses that are within a given distance and location coordinates.)
+- This can retrieve nearest address for specific address(which is not present in database) by providing address deatils from data saved in    database. (retrieve the addresses that are within a given distance and location coordinates.)
-- retrieve data on basis ID number provided to data.
-- retrieve data by locate content by searching for specific words or phrases.
+- This can retrieve data by locate content by searching for specific words or phrases.
-- create data when address is entered and will get the coordinates for specific address ,added to database.
+- This can create data when address is entered and will get the coordinates for specific address, added to database.
-- update existed data by ID number provided.
+- This can update existed data by ID number provided.
-- delete existed data by ID number provided.
+- This can delete existed data by ID number provided.
-- delete existed all the data.

 ---